mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Release 3.11
   - testing has not revealed anything that will hold up the release
   - Draper and Savici will go over the release notes
+* `GenerateExportMacro` - Moore will drag in appropriate files into our cmake directory for now
+* Ubuntu 17.04 has a bug with NeXus package - NIAC has been informed